In Animal Crossing: New Horizons the fun never stops. It's a problem

 In some ways, it's not actually a game, more like an exercise in sculpting.
 Animal Crossing gives you a ton of clay, sometimes literally, and a set of tools.
 Then it lets you do whatever you want.

-Tom Nook, the aforementioned nightmare raccoon in the guise of a thrifty real estate agent, gives you various tasks, many of which revolve around Bells, the other type of island money.
-Each day you'll also be given a set of tasks to complete, like collect 10 pieces of wood or 20 clumps of weed, in exchange for Nook Miles, one of two types of in-game currency.
-All of this is fun but, since the game is more about creativity than completing objectives, they're essentially tutorials.
+Tom Nook, the aforementioned nightmare raccoon in the guise of a thrifty real estate agent, gives you various missions, many of which revolve around Bells, a type of island money.
+Each day you'll also be given a set of tasks to complete, like collect 10 pieces of wood or 20 clumps of weed, in exchange for Nook Miles, the other type of island money.
+All of this is fun but, since the game is more about creativity than completing objectives, these are essentially tutorials.

 I'd sometimes find myself going about my daily chores, collecting all manor of natural resources, and stopping to wonder exactly why.
 I'd dig up fossils to sell for big bucks, which I could then use to add a new room to my house.
 But I'd already added so many rooms to my house, only to be talked into more expansions -- and debt -- by Tom Nook.
 Why.